 Fiddling, puzzling, playing and experimenting are at the core of learning.
-The progressive educational movements of the last hundred years go by different monikers – constructivism, constructionism, “Maker Education,” “Hands on Learning.”
-The big idea that connects them is that the best learning happens when people engage with materials, deriving their own understanding through active inquiry and experimentation – rather than through instruction about the materials.
+Progressive educational movements like constructivism, constructionism, “Maker Education,” “Hands on Learning.” are all connected by the notion that the best learning happens when people engage with materials, and build their own understanding through active inquiry and experimentation.
 What are the core concepts of engineering?
 Try building a bridge out of drinking straws and marshmallows and you’ll probably arrive at a good portion of the answer.

-The big challenge for educators is how to manage what should be a constant tension between the instinct to show someone how to do something and the harder task of laying out the pieces and engaging them in the task of figuring it out.
+The big challenge for educators is how to manage the tension between the instinct to show someone how to do something and the harder task of laying out the pieces and engaging them in the task of figuring it out.
 Sometimes a student is stuck and could benefit from a bit of direction or information to keep moving forward.
-The challenge for educators to devise assignments for students that allows them to develop their own questions and methods, but still help them arrive at the particular understandings that we as the educators have been tasked with “teaching.”
+Since we know there are certain things we want our students to learn, how do we devise assignments that allows them to develop their own questions and methods, but still help them arrive at the particular understandings that we have been tasked with “teaching”?
 At the end of the day we may really need to know how to build a real bridge.

-The goal of ChallengeGalaxy is to create a platform that allows for this flexibility.
+The goal of ChallengeGalaxy is to create a platform that allows for this flexibility - providing context and encouragement for experimentation and key information where it is needed.
 We are working to give learners a place where they can puzzle through the key concepts of programming with optional clues and pointers which can give a hand up over a wall, solidify knowledge, confirm suspicions, or open paths to new inquiries.
 Some people will want a lot of pointers, some will want a few, and some will want none.